 Morpeth Town ensured it was a miserable end to the year at the Towbar Express Stadium, on Boxing Day.

-Whitby might think it was highway robbery from the Highwaymen, after missing a host of chances to get something out of the game, but Gary Liddle's side only have themselves to blame as their poor home record continued to the end of 2025.
+Whitby might think it was highway robbery from the Highwaymen, after missing a host of chances to get something out of the game, only to lose out, but Gary Liddle's side only have themselves to blame as their poor home record continued to the end of 2025.

 However, it was the Blues who started brightest with the lively Donald Chimalilo forcing the away keeper to save low down, inside three minutes.
 He then denied Jake Charles with an acrobatic stop after Chimalilo turned provider.